Annual Water Quality Report

 Each year, the U.S. Environmental Protection Agency requires water systems to issue Consumer Confidence Reports (CCR), also known as the Water Quality Report, by July 1 detailing water quality for the previous year.
 This annual report informs water customers where the City’s drinking water comes from, how the water is treated, what chemicals it contains, and how it meets federal standards for tap water.

-Starting April 2018, the Baltimore City Department of Public Works (DPW) will use electronic delivery to disseminate its Annual Water Quality Report ( Jan.
-1, 2017 to Dec.
-31, 2017) to City and County water customers.
-The 2017 water quality data is available online: publicworks.baltimorecity.gov/waterreport.
-Customers who want a printed copy of the report can call 311 or (410) 396-5352.
+The Baltimore City Department of Public Works (DPW) uses electronic delivery to disseminate its Annual Water Quality Report to City and County water customers.
+The 2019 water quality data (Jan.
+1, 2019 to Dec.
+31, 2019) is available online: publicworks.baltimorecity.gov/waterreport.
+Customers who want a printed copy of the report can call 311 or (410) 396-5352 (Baltimore County customers).

 Please click on the links or images below to download a copy of a recent water quality report.